mahdibohloul/SnapTrip/README.md

 ## User-Interface
 It is the part that you can see what SnapTrip does and you don't have to worry about what happens in the backend, but in this phase of SnapTrip (phase 1), the User-Interface doesn't have a big role in the game and as I mentioned before, in this phase we want to implement a good API and make sure the Backend part does everything right.
-You can use the orders in the [Commands](#commands) part in the terminal to see the performance of SnapTrip.
+You can use the orders in the [Commands](#commands) part in the terminal to see the application of SnapTrip.

 ## API
 **API** is the connection between the **User-Interface**, **ORM** and **Backend**.
 The **API** receives the entered commands and transfers them to the **Business-Logic** layer.
 After all the steps, it takes the results and stores them in the [Result](#result-class) class, which I'll talk about later.